-The EIS module is factory fitted to almost all models and we’re getting units sent in right across the board from C-Class C220 Mercedes to ML’s and E350 Mercedes.
+The EIS module is factory fitted to almost all models, and we’re getting units sent in the right across the board from C-Class C220 Mercedes to ML’s and E350 Mercedes.
 You can expect the EIS module to be supported and installed on the following Chassis list:

 W208 / W210 / W203 / W209 / W211 / W215 / W219 / W220 / W230